Top Sports Teams · Reference

 Seattle SeahawksAmerican Football

-Super Bowl XLVIII champions (2013), NFL's loudest stadium.
-Seattle Sounders FC (2 MLS Cups, 2022 CONCACAF CL winners) and Storm (4 WNBA titles) are credible alternatives — Seattle is multi-sport strong.
+2 Super Bowl titles (2013 and 2025 season, the latter won at Super Bowl LX), home to the NFL's loudest stadium.
+Seattle Sounders FC (2 MLS Cups, 2022 CONCACAF CL winners) and Storm (4 WNBA titles) are credible alternatives, Seattle is multi-sport strong.

 #32